etchegom/django-fsm-admin-lite/README.md

 ---

 ## TODO

-- complete unit tests
-- update README file
-- example with 2 FSM fields
-- push first release to pypi repo
-- improve templates
+- improve the default template files
-- show all transitions (not available are disabled but visible)
+- display all the transitions (not available transition should be represented as disabled buttons)